ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The handler expects a GET request.

-If all verifications succeed, the handler returns a 2.05 (Content) message containing the KDC's public key together with a proof-of-possession (PoP) evidence.
+If all verifications succeed, the handler returns a 2.05 (Content) message containing the KDC's authentication credential together with a proof-of-possession (PoP) evidence.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor.
 The payload of the response is a CBOR map, which includes the following fields.

-* The 'kdc_cred' parameter, specifying the KDC's public key.
+* The 'kdc_cred' parameter, specifying the KDC's authentication credential.
 This parameter is encoded like the 'kdc_cred' parameter in the Join Response (see {{gid-post}}).

 * The 'kdc_nonce' parameter, specifying a nonce generated by the KDC.
 This parameter is encoded like the 'kdc_nonce' parameter in the Join Response (see {{gid-post}}).